Teaching Nursing

 5. Curriculum Vitae/resume

-6. Nursing License: Current Texas RN licensure or a license from "Nurse Licensure Compact" state, if admitted.
+6. Nursing License: Current Texas RN licensure or a license from a "Nurse Licensure Compact" state, if admitted.

 Application Procedures

-Complete online application for admissions and pay application fee at ApplyTexas.org.
+Complete an online application for admissions and pay the application fee at ApplyTexas.org.
 The online application is data entry only.
 All supporting application documents are uploaded on the My Status page after the application is paid and submitted.

 *Recommendation: Complete online application, as early as possible.
 This allows time for all required documents to be completed and uploaded by the deadline.